James-M-Boyette/james-m-boyette/README.md

 ⚡ What I like to do ⚡

 - Watching stand-up 🤡
-- Drinking a sour while watching the sunset 🍺 🌇
+- Drinking a tequilla citrus on the rocks 🍺 🌇
 - My side-hustle is carpentry 🔨
 - My hobby is 3D art 🤖 🖲️